mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 in @fig:not2bitpretmr that in the original circuit, this `err` signal was completely unconnected - TaMaRa has both generated the error signal logic, and connected it up successfully.

+Although, as will be covered later in this section, there is some trouble formally verifying circuits that use DFFs, it is still possible to process them successfully with the TaMaRa algorithm. @fig:notdfftmr_schematic shows the schematic of a simple circuit using a DFF and a NOT gate, before TMR, and
+@fig:notdfftmr_schematic_after shows the same circuit after TMR processing.
+In this example, note the triplication of _both_ the DFF and the NOT gate, and the successful connection between the two.

+#figure(
+    image("../../diagrams/schematics/not_dff_tmr.svg", width: 70%),
+    caption: [ Schematic for the `not_dff_tmr` circuit before TMR ] ) <fig:notdfftmr_schematic>

+#figure(
+    image("../../diagrams/not_dff_tmr.svg", width: 100%),
+    caption: [ Schematic for the `not_dff_tmr` circuit after TMR ] ) <fig:notdfftmr_schematic_after>

 == Formal verification
 === Equivalence checking
 To ensure the reliability of the algorithm, an attempt was made to perform formal equivalence checking on all